Keith Locke

-Family and background
+Keith James Locke MNZM (15 April 1944 – 21 June 2024) was a New Zealand activist and politician.
+He was a Green Party Member of Parliament from 1999 to 2011.

+Early life and family

-Locke was born and grew up in Christchurch, to Jack and Elsie Locke, prominent lifelong political activists for a wide variety of causes.
-Their four children were brought up in this environment and followed their parents into a life of activism, (as well as Keith, his sister Maire Leadbeater is a well-known activist and former city councillor for Auckland City Council).
+Locke was born on 15 April 1944 in Christchurch and grew up in that city.
+His parents were Jack and Elsie Locke, prominent lifelong political activists for a wide variety of causes.
+Their four children were brought up in this environment and followed their parents into a life of activism.
+His sister Maire Leadbeater is a well-known activist and former city councillor for Auckland City Council).
 His father Jack was under surveillance during the 1951 New Zealand waterfront dispute.

 Former Prime Minister Robert Muldoon is said to have described the Lockes as the most "notorious Communist family in New Zealand".
-The Lockes lived in the Avon Loop area of the Christchurch Central City and were very active in the community notably organising Avon River clean-ups and native tree planting and arguing against development of the area, and in favour of retaining the character of the area.
+The Lockes lived in the Avon Loop area of the Christchurch Central City and were very active in the community, notably organising native tree plantings and clean-ups of the Avon River / Ōtākaro.
+They also argued against development of the area in favour of retaining the character of the area.

+Locke attended Christchurch Boys' High School and received a BSc in psychology from the University of Canterbury, where he was active in the New Left Club.
+He went to Canada for a master's degree in sociology at the University of Alberta.

+Career and early political activism

-He attended Christchurch Boys' High School and has a BSc in psychology from the University of Canterbury and then went to Canada for a master's degree in Sociology at the University of Alberta.
-He studied towards but never completed a Ph.D. in sociology at the University of Toronto, before returning to New Zealand.
-Locke lectured in sociology at Victoria University from 1970 to 1972, but then decided to leave academia to work as a full-time editor of the fortnightly socialist paper, Socialist Action, from 1972 to 1976.
-From 1978 to 1984 he worked as an active socialist and unionist in a car factory, railway workshops and meatworks in the Wellington region.
-In 1985 he moved to Auckland, working in the Auckland City abattoirs, 1985–86.
-From 1986 to 1990 Locke worked full-time as the national coordinator of the Philippines Solidarity Network, based in Auckland.
-From 1990 to 1999 he was manager of One World Books, a non-profit bookshop in Auckland specialising in social, environmental and development issues.
+Returning to New Zealand from Canada, Locke lectured in sociology at Victoria University of Wellington from 1970 to 1972.
+He left academia to work as a full-time editor of the fortnightly socialist paper Socialist Action from 1972 to 1977.
+From 1979 to 1986, he worked as an active socialist and unionist in a car factory, railway workshops and meatworks in the Wellington region.
+In 1985, he moved to Auckland, working in the Auckland City abattoirs, 1985–86.
+From 1986 to 1990, Locke worked full-time as the national coordinator of the Philippines Solidarity Network, based in Auckland.
+From 1990 to 1999, he was manager of One World Books, a non-profit bookshop in Auckland specialising in social, environmental and development issues.

-Political history

-Politically active all his life, he joined the Socialist Action League (SAL) in 1970.
-By 1972 he was both the National Secretary of the SAL and chairman of "Socialists for Labour".
-By 1985 Locke had left the SAL but was still involved in various issue movements.
+Politically active all his life, Locke joined the Socialist Action League (SAL) in 1970.
+By 1972, he was both the National Secretary of the SAL and chairman of "Socialists for Labour".
+By 1985, Locke had left the SAL but was still involved in various issue movements.
 These included Latin America, the Philippines and East Timor solidarity movements and the anti-nuclear movement.
+Locke was a pacifist and was critical of violent left-wing activism in Quebec and Uruguay as "counterproductive".